acermile/streaming-pipeline-ai-ml-terraform/README.md

-# Google Cloud DataFlow Streaming Pipeline
+# Google Cloud DataFlow (Flex template) Streaming Pipeline

 This terraform reference code will run a streaming pipeline.
 It will read messages from a Pub/Sub topic, then window them into fixed-sized intervals, after that, it will call the Prediction API, once it gets the results, will write them into BigQuery.